 “Just find something okay ?“

 The body count of Budha is thankfully ridiculous.
 Every gunfight acts as the missing link in a series of finales that keep on stacking upon one another.
 At times it’s exhausting, an impossible march where enemies keep pouring out of each side of the screen until we either make an escape or join the growing pile ourselves.
 But one does not rush to the finishing line here – the death drive must be consumed and soaked-in through accumulation.
 There’s no denying the scene is absurd – but contemplate it long enough and it forces a certain kind of empathy upon you.
-Inhabitance is the only way in this body of labour – one kill to a thousand.
+The relentlessness with which Budha forces you to slog through murderous armies demands a pause, a constant inhabitance in this body of labour – it’s one kill to a thousand, all located at the source of your character.
 Breathe in, then dance.
 This is By Yeo at his best : Beauty by blunt force ; a trauma that outlasts the bang of the iron.
 If Arrest of a stone Budha was to be shrunk down to its most basic elements, it would be a matter of binaries.
 Left or Right.
 Whisky or murder.
 Which direction spares us a bullet and which one keeps the killer going for another day ?
 Bullseye or bust.
 An affair of life and death in the plural – or rather of exquisite repetition, of withstanding this dying in service of something.
 I noted earlier that the gunfights of Arrest of a stone Budha were a unique gesture of pedestrian violence ; looking back on it, I think a better term would be “limping”.
-Failure is inevitable, the game makes sure of that (the further you move through a shooting gallery, the more accurate the goons around you become and sometimes a cruel trick is pulled on you ; just as you’re about to walk out of the frame, you meet your fate at the end of barrel summoned by off-screen depths).
+Failure is inevitable, the game makes sure of that (the further you move through a shooting gallery, the more accurate the goons around you become and sometimes a cruel trick is pulled on you ; just as you’re about to walk out of the frame, you meet your fate at the end of a barrel summoned by off-screen depths).
 Weapons are made irrelevant by their empty magazines, so the only way to procure yourself another is to wrestle one away from your agressors.
 This in turn requires a closer approach, leaving you vulnerable to the pace of the game’s incessant happening.
 There is always something, both wonderfully intricate and brutally evident, going on in those exchanges of bullets – dodged shots followed by a collective charge, a scope adjusting its aim with your skull.
 Out of fire and out of time.
 The key here is to embrace how perpetual the collapse is in hindsight.
 You get good at it eventually – it’s still just a videogame after all.
 But the feeling never really goes away.
 Miss the coup de théâtre and another swiftly comes your way.
 Now your move friendo ; you have to, keep walking.
 Shooting.
 Doing.
-Something – some/body – has to give, so even when it means nothing a choice must be made.
+Something’s got to give, so even when it means nothing a choice must be made.
 Hell or high water.

 Every assassination attempt begins with Budha at a standstill.
 Tinted windows for a stray car.
 A restaurant table whose dishes are getting cold.
 The killer and the target.
 Hold [R] to aim your weapon ; press [X] to shoot – and then the music starts.